Having a routine for your summer days will make everyone enjoy the summer. And it’s easy to create a summer routine for kids.

 - Pool: We love the Intex Gator Spray Pool.
 Remember to never leave your children unattended around any amount of water!

 - Water table: My children love our Little Tikes Spiralin’ Seas water table.
-We’ve had it for three years.
+We’ve had it for four years.

 - Squirt guns: We grabbed a few at the Dollar Tree.